 This may seem high, but it's likely to leave enough money (after the impact of inflation) to cover mortgage repayments and expenses, such as childcare costs.
 It could also go a way to supplement the income of those left behind if they had to then leave employment, for example to care for children or relatives.

-To help you calculate a figure that works for you, it's worth ensuring any policy covers the following:
+To help you calculate a figure that works for you, it's worth ensuring any policy covers:

-- Any outstanding debts that need to be paid off (including mortgages, unless they're covered by a separate policy).
+- Any outstanding debts that need to be paid off (including mortgages).

 - Immediate outgoings your dependants would need to pay.

-- Future spending you would have wanted to make, eg university costs for the kids.
+- Future spending, eg, university costs for the kids.

 - Any additional expenses a death may trigger, such as funeral costs.